 We discourage leaving personal belongings in the room but if you do, it should be attached to your bike (e.g. helmet, towel, etc.) Remember; Fairfax County is not responsible for lost or stolen items.
 FYI, we are exploring installing coin-operated lockers so you can stow your stuff.

-Good grief no!
-Neither mopeds, motor scooters, mini bikes, nor bicycles powered with internal combustion engines are permitted within the room.
+No. Mopeds, motor scooters, mini bikes or bicycles powered with internal combustion engines are permitted within the room.
 However, the Wiehle-Reston East Station parking garage can accommodate these types of vehicles.
 Electric power-assisted bicycles and electric personal-assistive mobility devices (e.g. Segway) are welcome.

-This is Fairfax County's first, but it won't be the last.
+Bike rooms are located at the Wiehle-Reston East Metro station and Stringfellow Park and Ride lot.
 New secure bike rooms are being planned for additional Silver Line stations as well as other park and ride facilities countywide.
 Here's the best part: as a member, you will able to access any of the county's park and ride facilities for no additional charge.

 Though we will be sad to see you go, we wish you the best!
 With a simple call we can deactivate your key fob instantly.
 Please remember to take your bike out of the room before you call.
 As a memento, keep the key fob… you were part of the first of Fairfax County's bike rooms.
 Keep in mind the key fob (and your membership) is non-transferable.